Education Taxes And Levies Imposed On Schools In The State Will Be Abolished. Completed

 An Executive Order abolishing various fees being collected by some principals, Head teachers and other school officials in Ekiti State was on Wednesday signed by the Ekiti State Governor, Kayode Fayemi.

-He said the executive order will make provisions for stiffer sanctions and penalties for school principals and Head teachers found extorting pupils and students through illegal fees.
+The executive order, according to him, makes provisions for stiffer sanctions and penalties for school principals and head teachers extorting pupils and students through illegal fees.

-The Governor said the action was taken in response to the reports that school heads were still collecting illegal fees after his pronouncement banning same last Wednesday during his senatorial town hall meetings.
+Fayemi explained that the action was taken because of reports that school heads were still collecting illegal fees after his pronouncement banning same last Wednesday during his senatorial town hall meetings.

-He, however, expressed displeasure at the action of some principals and Head teachers who are still extorting students under the guise of collecting “voluntary donations.”
+The governor expressed dismay that some principals and head teachers were still extorting students under the pretext of collecting “voluntary donations.”

 • Fayemi signs executive order for free education in Ekiti